svraman1991/Data512_UW_RS/README.md

 As part of the code, CSV files of the data pulled were created, these are present under the CSV_Files folder:
 1) Desktop_Page_Views.csv

    a) This file has the output of the data pull for the desktop views of the movie list

-3) Mobile_App_Page_Views.csv
+2) Mobile_App_Page_Views.csv

-   b) This file has the output of the data pull for the mobile app views of the movie list
+   a) This file has the output of the data pull for the mobile app views of the movie list

-5) Mobile_Web_Page_Views.csv
+3) Mobile_Web_Page_Views.csv

-   c) This file has the output of the data pull for the mobile web views of the movie list
+   a) This file has the output of the data pull for the mobile web views of the movie list

 ## Final Output files:
 The final output is split across 2 folders: Pageviews and Images.
 Pageviews has the JSON file outputs for desktop and mobile and a cumulative view for the movies